honest comparison

 choose Junocal if

-Studios currently on Momence and feeling the post-acquisition pressure: pricing increases on renewal, contract length increases, processing rate increases, support quality drift.
+Studios currently on Momence and feeling the post-acquisition pressure: pricing increases on renewal, contract length increases, support quality drift.
 Studios who originally chose Momence specifically because it was the operator-friendly alternative to Vista's Mindbody, and who are now living the same dynamic again.
-UK studios needing term-based courses as a real entity.
-Studios where the 3.9% + $0.30 processing markup is operationally material (most studios doing more than $100,000 a year online qualify).
-Studios who do not depend on Momence's native on-demand video and would be fine with Vimeo or YouTube for that content.
+UK studios that need term-based courses built in.
+Studios where Momence's per-booking platform fee (5% on Basic, 2.5% on Pro) is operationally material (most studios doing more than $100,000 a year online qualify).
+Studios who do not depend on Momence's built-in on-demand video and would be fine with Vimeo or YouTube for that content.

 choose Momence if